 These Orders were enacted as a result of the increasing positive cases of Covid-19 throughout the Province of Ontario and pressures placed on the health care system.
 These orders require that non-essential retail stores close their facility to in-person shopping, while allowing curbside orders and delivery to continue, and prohibit indoor dining at restaurants while allowing take-out and delivery to continue and keep people safe.

 The municipality appreciates and understands the toll that the lockdowns are having on small businesses.
 However, municipalities are required to enforce the Provincial Orders.
 Since the latest Orders were issued, Municipal By-law Enforcement Officers and the Chatham-Kent Police Service have been conducting random audits and monitoring the community.

-The municipality has issued one fine for a gathering during the current lock down, 35 inspections of business have taken place and seven educational warnings issued pertaining to the changes of the current shutdown from the previous.
+The municipality has issued one fine for a gathering during the current lockdown, 35 inspections of business have taken place and seven educational warnings issued pertaining to the changes in the current shutdown from the previous.

 In addition, Chatham-Kent residents who have concerns about non-essential businesses or social gatherings can continue to report their concerns via phone or email.

-Business owners are encouraged to contact Chatham-Kent Economic Development at 519-360-1998 or by dialing 311 for information about Provincial and Federal small business support programs.
-Economic Development has also set up a dedicated webpage for COVID Business Supports: COVID Business Information
+Business owners are encouraged to contact Chatham-Kent Economic Development at 519-360-1998 or by dialling 311 for information about Provincial and Federal small business support programs.

 CBO, Director, Building Development Services